MaanavD/Personal-website/public/posts/may_12.md

 title: "An Uncharted Walk"
 author: "Maanav Dalal"
 date: "05/12/2022"
-summary: "A fun walk into a place filled with graffiti"
+summary: "A fun walk into a place filled with graffiti."
 bannerImage: "/postImages/may12.HEIC.webp"
 imageAlt: "Alcorocon Mural"
 tags: